Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

-The fintech market is one of the most sought after in the world right now, worth trillions.
+Financial technology, or fintech, is one of the fastest-growing markets in the world right now.

 While there are over 30,000 fintech startups today, a greater number have failed before they could reach their potential.